varenc/star_trek_transcript_search/README.md

 TOS             423886       79           5365
 Voyager         960510       160          6003
 ```
+(Note: not super accurate since the transcripts include some descriptions of what's happening on screen and the name of each speaker.
+Running this on subtitles instead of transcripts would be more accurate.)

-Find the episodes where a chacter has the fewest/shortest lines, and then run it on Worf and then Tom Paris
+Make a function to find the episodes where a chacter has the fewest/shortest lines, and then run it on Worf and then Tom Paris

 ```sh
 $ trekQuietestEpisodesFor () {